julio-pixelements/myoui/README.md

 MyoUI is currently used in [Myou Editor](https://github.com/myou-engine/myou-editor) and it was initially created as a part of it, but we moved MyoUI to an independent repository to use it on any other project.

-MyoUI is based on __React__ and you can use this library requiring it in your project. __You don't need to attach any css file__ with the theme rules to your project.
+MyoUI is based on __React__ and you can use this library requiring it in your project. __You don't need to attach any css file__ to your project to get it working.
 The default fonts and css animations can be optionally imported to your project only requiring them inside the code.

-The theme rules are defined in myoui.Theme and the style mixins are defined in myoui.mixins.
-You can use its rules directly in the "style" property in your components. __The default theme can be easily modified, replaced or extended__ by your custom theme using some tools included in the library.
+The theme rules are defined in ```myoui.Theme``` and the style mixins are defined in ```myoui.mixins```.
+You can use its rules directly in the ```style``` property in your components. __The default theme can be easily modified, replaced or extended__ by your custom theme using some tools included in the library.

 ## Usage